 2. Austin City Limits Music Festival — Austin, TX.
 ACL Fest 2017 rocks Central Austin’s beloved Zilker Park October 6–8 and 13–15.

 3. FYF Fest – Los Angeles, CA. The stellar lineup at this year’s rebelliously named fest will rock Exposition Park harder than ever July 21–23.

 4. Telluride Bluegrass Festival – Telluride, CO.
 The 44th annual fest will be making these mountains even more magical June 15–18.

 Summertime is delicious!
 Dig into the season’s ripe delights by taking a big bite out of the great Midwest, feasting from a food truck, or sampling some superb “street” fare … just for starters, of course.

 Taste of Chicago — Chicago, IL

 With gorgeous Grant Park as the backdrop for the Windy City’s annual celebration of cuisine, it’s no wonder this food fest is the largest in the world.
-Chi-town’s far-flung restaurant scene is smoking hot these days, so the 36th year of this lakefront extravaganza should not disappoint.
-As if more entertainment were needed, because this is Chicago, there’s great music from the likes of The Roots.
-Entry is free for the entire fest July 6–10.
+Chi-town’s far-flung restaurant scene is smoking hot these days, so this year’s lakefront extravaganza should not disappoint.
+And since this is Chicago after all, there will also be a taste of some great music and a sampling of fun activities for the whole family.
+Entry is free for the entire fest July 5–9.